 Thanksgiving is a time to gather with the people we love and reflect on the many things we have to be grateful for.
 It can also turn into a week of indulgence and gluttony.

 If you’ve been healthfully mindful and vigilant about your diet lately, then you might be feeling a little anxiety creeping in right about now.
-After all, the food often takes center stage to family activities, and it’s not always healthy.
+After all, the food often takes center stage for family activities, and it’s not always healthy.
 But here’s the difference between genuine healthy living and restrictive diets:

 It’s all about balance and moderation, not rules.